Generation solar-like differential rotation: Result

 \subsection{Magnetic field generation}

-In this subsection, we discuss the generation mechanism of the magnetic field, especially the superequiparition magnetic field achieved in the High case (Fig.~\ref{rms_velocity}).
+In this subsection, we discuss the generation mechanism of the magnetic field, especially the superequiparition magnetic field achieved in the High case (Fig.~\ref{rms_velocity}), i.e., the magnetic energy is larger than the kinetic energy.
 We analyze the magnetic energy equation to investigate the mechanism.
 The equation is as follows.